qtng/qatt-description-code/SPEC.md

 ## 2. Component Meaning

 1. **Base Symbol** – Base symbol (cán tự) from Quốc Âm Tân Tự, the symbol name is case sensitive, i.e. first letter is uppercase and subsequent letters are lowercase.
 2. **Dot Marking** – Optional dot (phẩy), the number indicates placement of dot.
 If the number is preceeed by a "•", the number indicates the order according to the original QATT instructions from the 19th century.
-Otherwise the number indicates the placement based on strokes:
+Otherwise the number indicates the placement on **rectangle strokes** or **support stroke**.
-   - 1: placement on top left of rectangle strokes
-   - 2: placeent on top right of rectangle strokes
-   - 3: placement on bottom right of rectangle strokes
-   - 4: placement on bottom left of rectangle strokes
-   - 5: placement on start of support stroke
-   - 6: placement on send of support stroke
 Here **rectangle strokes** are the outermost parallel strokes of a character or the crossing strokes if no parallel strokes exist in a character.
-The corners of the rectangle or parallelogram formed by the rectangle strokes provide the placement positions 1 to 4 in clockwise order.
-The remaining **support stroke** provides the placement positions 5 and 6.
+The corners of the rectangle or parallelogram formed by the rectangle strokes provide the placement positions 1 to 4 in clockwise order, while the remaining **support stroke** provides the placement positions 5 and 6:
+   * 1: placement on top left of rectangle strokes
+   * 2: placement on top right of rectangle strokes
+   * 3: placement on bottom right of rectangle strokes
+   * 4: placement on bottom left of rectangle strokes
+   * 5: placement on start of support stroke
+   * 6: placement on send of support stroke
-4. **Tone** – `°` = whole tone symbol (thanh điệu dương), `꜄` = half tone symbol (thanh điệu âm)
+3. **Tone** – `°` = whole tone symbol (thanh điệu dương), `꜄` = half tone symbol (thanh điệu âm)
     - Number indicates corner: 1 = top-left, 2 = top-right, 3 = bottom-right, 4 = bottom-left
-5. **IDS** – Combines multiple QATT codes to represent complex characters
+4. **IDS** – Combines multiple QATT codes to represent complex characters

 ---